-To become a strategist, you must develop certain habits.
+Strategists have developed certain habits.
 Among them are:

 A) Developing awareness of your aspirations vs. your capabilities.
 Many people tend to overestimate their capabilities to achieve certain aspirations.
 It is healthy to have a confident outlook, but back it up with reason.

 B) Asking “what is the next logical step?” or “what is the logical conclusion?”
 Playing out all possible outcomes can be a daunting task.
 Practice on paper.
-Use TV shows, movies, youtube videos as practice.
+Use TV shows, movies, YouTube videos as practice.
 Your ability to account for every possibility will put you miles ahead.